CircuitMess/CircuitMess-Ringo-tools-resources/README.md

-# MAKERphone tools&resources
+# CircuitMess Ringo tools&resources
-Repository with useful tools and sprite examples for MAKERphone
+Repository with useful tools and sprite examples for CircuitMess Ringo.